phonedude/cs533-f24/assignments/Fulbright/7/README.md

 This assignments displays a copy of the [hugedomains website](https://www.hugedomains.com/payment-plan-login.cfm) login page and save the inputed login information to Logins.txt

-* The video of 6 files and demonstration is available at: [https://youtu.be/oFW3l6iRoiA](https://youtu.be/oFW3l6iRoiA)
+* The video of the deminstating the phishing website: [https://youtu.be/oFW3l6iRoiA](https://youtu.be/oFW3l6iRoiA)

 ![My phishing website](image.png)
 ![Actual website](image-1.png)